Beginner's Guide to becoming a Video Game Designer

 One thing to remember is that the software doesn't make the artist.
 Regardless of what tool you start with, you just need to start.
 Moving from one software to another is easy, but starting is the hard part.
 Sticking with it is even harder.

-Epic Games, Inc. is an American video game and software development company based in Cary, North Carolina.
-The company was founded by Tim Sweeney as Potomac Computer Systems in 1991, originally located in his parents' house in Potomac, Maryland.
+• Epic Games: Epic Games, Inc. is an American video game and software development company based in Cary, North Carolina.

 If you have read this far, then it's clear that you care, but it also means that you are probably still a bit confused by all this and just want to make sure the right decisions are made.
 The Video Game industry is relatively new and there are so many avenues into this industry crossing creative and technical skills, so it's a lot to take in but here are some key points you should remember: